scroll to top

 Prioritization

-In case of a conflict, the Library reserves the right to revise any scheduled meeting arrangements and to preempt established reservations with reasonable notice to the applicant.
+In case of a conflict, the Library reserves the right to revise any scheduled arrangements and to preempt established reservations with reasonable notice to the applicant.
 When such conflicts arise, the order of prioritization will be:

 1. Library classes and events